BPLIM/Workshops/BPLIM2024/readme.md

 # BPLIM Workshop 2024

 In this folder you can find the materials from the Workshop on "Empirical Research in the AI Era".
-Recordings of all sessions will be available soon.
+Recordings of all sessions are available [here](https://www.bportugal.pt/evento/workshop-empirical-research-ai-era-bplim).

 ## Presentations